WebAssembly/js-primitive-builtins/proposals/js-primitive-builtins/Overview.md

 That means the universal representation of an `i32` must already be a JS `number`.

 For more context, you may want to revisit [the notes](https://github.com/WebAssembly/meetings/blob/main/main/2024/CG-06.md#experience-report-compiling-scalajs-to-wasm-s%C3%A9bastien-doeraene) and [slides](https://docs.google.com/presentation/d/1PPAyjOAJrSi6HvZ39uknIDX0fn23u9I8MWLWw9RQMpE/edit?usp=sharing) of the Scala.js experience report that we gave during the June 2024 hybrid CG meeting.

+There is more discussion on this topic in [issue #6](https://github.com/WebAssembly/js-primitive-builtins/issues/6), although the original title and post were about more targeted concerns that have since been addressed.

 ## Open questions